Umm Kulthum: Voice

 Her incredible vocal strength, with the ability to produce 14,000 vibrations per second with her vocal cords, required her to stand three feet away from the microphone.
 She was known to be able to improvise and it was said that she would not sing a line the same way twice.
 She was a student of Abu al-Ila Muhammad, starting from her arrival in Cairo up until his death in 1927.
 He taught her to adapt her voice to the meaning and melody of a traditional Arabic aesthetic.

+Her voice was renowned for its immense emotional depth, vast range, reaching into mezzo-soprano, and virtuosic control, allowing her to improvise complex melodies and ornamentation over long performances that captivated millions.
+Umm Kulthum was known as "The Voice of Egypt," transforming high poetry into popular culture and mastering Arabic musical scales, with a unique ability to connect with audiences, making her a timeless cultural icon.

 Remembrance

 She is referenced at length in the lyrics of the central ballad "Omar Sharif" in the musical The Band's Visit.
 A pearl necklace with 1,888 pearls, which she received from Zayed bin Sultan Al Nahyan, is exhibited at the Louvre in Abu Dhabi.
 Even 40 years after her death, at 10 PM on the first Thursday of each month, Egyptian radio stations broadcast only her music in her memory.